Skip to content

 If you're wondering where to come up with the cash to begin investing, consider what you might be holding on to as a result of your new budget.
 "Try to redirect any newly saved funds into secure investments such as high-yield savings accounts, which can help you make a profit over time while keeping your money safe from any fluctuating market conditions," Awram suggests.

-However, according to Scott Nelson, CEO of MoneyNerd, some purchases should wait if you're feeling certain an economic downturn is on the horizon.
+However, according to Scott Nelson, debt expert at MoneyNerd, some purchases should wait if you're feeling certain an economic downturn is on the horizon.

 "A recession is typically started due to high interest rates—like we've been seeing," he tells Best Life.
 "Once started, however, a recession is often tackled by lowering interest rates to stimulate growth.
 This means that if you save the cash now, you can get a much better deal on a car or a home thanks to lower interest rates, meaning lower monthly payments—not to mention that prices on both typically drop, too."